brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 Update README with
 module CLI examples, environment setup, project-specific package compatibility, staging/recovery rules, and output authority.
-Run the pinned full pipeline from a CWD outside the repo and archive validation evidence. **DoD:** all three test lanes and all checker scripts green; legacy shell and shim invocations preserve exit codes/default artifacts apart from documented safer existing-output refusal and deprecation notices; no hardcoded repository path remains.
+Run the pinned full pipeline from a CWD outside the repo; the canonical harness independently runs generation, render, and package `compare-golden` with the same candidate run-provenance identity and archives all validation evidence. **DoD:** all three test lanes and all checker modes green; legacy shell and shim invocations preserve exit codes/default artifacts apart from documented safer existing-output refusal and deprecation notices; malicious/accidental deletion-path tests green;
+no hardcoded repository path remains.

 Compatibility shims remain after Phase 6 and emit an actionable deprecation notice.
 Removal is a separate PR allowed only after: (a) repository references